10 Biggest Employers in Australia in 2024

 Employee Satisfaction

-Ramsay Health Care has a rating score ranging from 2.9 to 3.3 out of a total of 5 on different jobs multinationals find sites, with 85% of the company’s reviewers saying that its salaries are high or average.
+Ramsay Health Care has a rating score ranging from 3.1 out of a total of 5 on different jobs multinationals find sites, with 85% of the company’s reviewers saying that its salaries are high or average.
 (Sources: SEEK, Indeed Australia)

 BHP Group Limited